 Mistake No. 4: Not thinking of your home as an investment

 Maybe you think there’s no sense in buying if there’s a chance you might be relocated in the next few years.
 But that doesn’t mean you shouldn’t buy; in fact, that home could end up being a smart investment.

-By searching in high-demand areas or choosing a popular home style and size (like 1,500 to 2,000 square feet), you’ll give yourself a better chance at resale if you need to move later.
+By searching in high-demand areas or choosing a popular home style and size (say, 1,500 to 2,000 square feet), you’ll give yourself a better chance at resale if you need to move later.
 Or, you can hang on to it and rent it out.

-“[My clients and I] often go out and look for their first rental home, not just a home for their family,” Fraser says.
+My clients and I “often go out and look for their first rental home, not just a home for their family,” Fraser says.
 “With so many in transition, they’re able to purchase a home and it becomes an investment property for them when they go on to their next duty station or they move.”

 Mistake No. 5: Making other big purchases before closing

-“Opening a line of credit or making a big purchase after loan approval is a common mistake,” Gerke says.
+“Opening a line of credit or making a big purchase after mortgage approval is a common mistake,” Gerke says.
 “This can oftentimes change the veteran’s credit score and make them ineligible for the loan.”